zizitizi/kubernetes-road-map/sample yml/descript.md

-## in all sample just copy codes in yml file save it and :
+## how to use sample code

-kubectl apply -f thatfile.yml
+in all sample just copy codes in yml file save it and : kubectl apply -f thatfile.yml